yasir2000/openwrt-oldwiki-md/Glossary.rst

 ===== firstboot =====

-Initializes the JFFS2 partition.
+A script which initializes the JFFS2 partition.
 It is normally run automatically the first time !OpenWrt is booted, but can be run manually to reset the JFFS2 partition.